-The easing of the energy crisis because of the discovery and development of huge shale formation deposits of oil and natural gas in the U.S., has reduced the likelihood of the next American oil war breaking out in the immediate future.
-A possible war with Syria or Iran is the exception and some sort of clash between the US and Iran or Syria could soon occur.
+The easing of the energy crisis because of the discovery and development of huge shale formation deposits of oil and natural gas in the U.S., has reduced the likelihood of an American oil war breaking out in the immediate future.

-Three American war possibilities - with Syria, with Iran, and with North Korea - will be examined.
+Three American war possibilities - with ISIS, Syria, Iran, and or North Korea - will be examined.
 Some time will also be spent on a potential American conflict with the combined forces of Iran and Syria.
-Potential clashes wih Venezuela, Cuba, China, and Russia will also be briefly examined.
+Potential clashes with Russia (Ukraine), Cuba, and China will also be examined.

-Although the Afghanistan War is not exactly over, an alert citizen senses that the next conflict involving the United States, or our close US ally, Israel, could begin some time in the near future.
+Although the Afghanistan War is not exactly over, an alert citizen senses that the next conflict (after Afghanistan and ISIS) involving the United States, or our close US ally, Israel, could begin some time in the near future.

 Possibilities for a war involving the US and/or Israel include a a missile or air force attack on the nuclear facilities of Iran.
 A quick-hitting, land-based, commando attack on Iranian nuclear facilities is not out of the question, although this is a less likely scenario since Iran, vis-a-vis - Hezbollah - has showed it can fight and that it has good weapons to fight with .